 e.g. celtic NOT irish

 Enter a question mark ? to perform a single character wildcard search.
-For example, to search for records that contain the strings woman, women and so forth type:
+For example, to search for records that contain woman or women, type:

 Enter an asterisk * to perform a multiple character wildcard search.
-For example, to search for records that contain strings, such as culture, cultural and culturally type:
+For example, to search for records that contain culture, cultural and culturally type:

 You can use parentheses to group terms within a query.
 For example, to search for Shakespeare and either tragedy or sonnet, type the following in the search box: